 WHAT WE DO.

-1) We own good businesses for the long term.
+1) We own high-quality businesses for the long term.

-2) We own more of the good businesses that are priced below their intrinsic value and less of those that are priced at a premium.
+2) We own more of the high-quality businesses that are priced below their intrinsic value and less of those that are priced at a premium.

 3) We react wisely to changes in the share prices of the businesses we watch.